 https://www.maritimeviews.co.uk/smuggling/smuggling-around-mounts-bay-in-the-late-c18/

-Here are photographs below of a list of Cornish Privateers taken with kind permission of Kresen Kernow (centre for Cornwall’s historical Archives)
+See below a list of Cornish Privateers taken with kind permission of Kresen Kernow (Centre for Cornwall’s historical Archives)

 The date is 1777 and this list created by the Revenue was a list of ships that had a licence to fit guns aboard vessels.
 You can see his ship the ‘Swallow’, a 200 Ton Ship with a 16 Deck Guns and 26 Swivel Guns with a crew of 60